Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 ### But it ought to be of superior grade for sky-scraping, heavy-duty, or complex constructions.

-#### Poor quality, as in buildings, leads to menacing cracks, which no design clamps can hold for long.
+### As in buildings, poor quality leads to menacing cracks, which no design clamps can hold for long.

 </td></tr></table>